seansmith39/H6060-Experiment-Resources/.github/actions/python/pip-dependency-tree/README.md

 ## Description

-An action to generate a Pip dependency tree for python using the [pipdeptree](https://pypi.org/project/pipdeptree/) Python package.
+An action to generate a Pip dependency tree for Python using the [pipdeptree](https://pypi.org/project/pipdeptree/) Python package.

 Resulting JSON is uploaded as a build artifact.